PProvost/pprovost.github.com/_posts/2012-03-08-Whats-New-in-Visual-Studio-11-Beta-Unit-Testing.md

 If you've been exploring some of the new .NET 4.5 APIs and the new Windows 8 APIs, you probably have noticed a bunch of methods are using the new Task Async Pattern (TAP) first introduced in the Task Parallel Library.

-One of the common things you will find yourself doing when coding with long running methods that return `Task` or `Task<T>` is wanting to "await" on the result.
+One of the common things you will find yourself doing when coding with long running methods that return Task or Task<T> is wanting to "await" on the result.
 This is particularly true when unit testing, because you probably need the result value to test against!

-In VS11 Beta, MS-Test now supports creating test methods that are marked **async** and that can therefore use the **await **keyword inside the method body.
+In VS11 Beta, MS-Test now supports creating test methods that are marked **async **and that can therefore use the **await **keyword inside the method body.
 Here is an example:

 {% highlight csharp linenos %}
     [TestMethod]
     public async Task MyAsyncTest()
     {
         var result = await SomeLongRunningOperation();
         Assert.IsTrue( result );
+    }
-    }{% endhighlight %}
+{% endhighlight %}

 (BTW, xUnit.net has also added support for async test method.
 Expect more to follow suit soon.)

 ### Native Unit Testing Support